 These soft sourdough potato buns call for the addition of an unapologetically high amount of baked and then riced potato.
-This fluffy potato mess brings all the gelatinized starches of the baked potato straight into the dough mix6, imparting the best kind of softness to the baked buns.
+This fluffy potato mess brings all the gelatinized starches of the baked potato straight into the dough mix (similar to adding scalded flour, or tangzhong), imparting the best kind of softness to the baked buns.
 When you bake a dough with an excess of starches, you transform the result into something delicate and light beyond what you might expect.
-Right out of the oven, I feared one might disappear straight into my mouth.
-And while that may or may not have happened in my last test bake, I’m sure you’re going to love this recipe.
+Right out of the oven, I feared one might disappear into my mouth.
+And while that may or may not have happened in my last test bake, I’m sure you’ll love this recipe.

-In eating these, you’ll find the flavor of potato isn’t all that apparent.
+In eating these, you’ll find the potato flavor isn’t all that apparent.
 But our friend, the tuber, has a more critical role: improving the texture.
-And this amplified texture plays so well with the running flavor undercurrent we come to expect from natural fermentation: subtle complexity, a touch of sourness, heightened “wheaty” flavors, and thanks to the small bit of sugar, the slightest suggestion of sweetness.
+This amplified texture plays so well with the running flavor undercurrent we expect from natural fermentation: subtle complexity, a touch of sourness, heightened “wheaty” flavors, and, thanks to the tiny bit of sugar, the slightest suggestion of sweetness.

-These buns are fantastic sliced in half and grilled right on the hot grate; the exterior rapidly becomes crispy, whereas the interior retains the majority of its initial softness.
+These buns are fantastic sliced in half and grilled right on the hot grate; the exterior rapidly becomes crispy, whereas the interior retains most of its initial softness.
 And the juxtaposition of the two makes for perhaps the best hamburger bun I’ve ever eaten.
-“Ahh, the platitudes!” you cry—no, really, these are that good.
+“Ahh, the platitudes!” you cry—no, these are really good.

 When compared to the buns you might find in bags at the market—which always, ALWAYS, disappoint with their marshmallow (in a bad way) texture and flavorless composition—these are in another class altogether.
 And while they’re a little extra work preparing the potato, it’s justified.

-The small margin of extra work isn’t much, but I’ve found a few tools that help make these even more manageable — and all the tools will be useful in your other baking endeavors without a doubt.
+The small margin of extra work isn’t much, but I’ve found a few tools that help make these even more manageable—and all the tools will be helpful in your other baking endeavors.

 Tools